The complete guide to small business accounting (with step-by-step advice)

 This area can often cause confusion.
 To clarify, here are some examples of what can be claimed as an expense when doing your small business accounting:

-- Labor: Full-time employees, independent contractors, consultants and freelancers all fall within this category.
+- Labour.
+Full-time employees, independent contractors, consultants and freelancers all fall within this category.

-- Rent, utilities, phone and supplies: Rent, bills and other office expenses can be deductible as a business expense.
+- Rent, utilities, phone and supplies.
+Rent, bills and other office costs can be deductible as business expenses.
 If you work from home, a percentage of your bills and rent can be claimed against the business.

-- Transportation: Record when, where and why you used any vehicle for business and keep any rental receipts.
+- Transportation.
+Record when, where and why you used any vehicle for business and keep any rental and fuel receipts (HMRC allows some mileage allowance relief).
+You can also claim for other modes of travel, such as train, bus, air and taxi fares.

-- Entertainment: You’re allowed to claim £150 a year per employee for entertainment (which includes yourself).
-For example, your Christmas party, if open to all employees that costs under £150 per employee, would count as an expensable entertainment event.
+- Entertainment.
+You’re allowed to claim £150 a year per employee for entertainment (which includes yourself).
+For example, if you host a holiday party for your staff, you can claim £150 (including VAT) per guest.
 Note that you cannot claim any entertainment expenses if you’re a sole trader.

 What can’t you claim as a business expense?

-- Hobby related expenses: If you belong to a country club, social club or fitness facility, your dues are not a deductible business expense.
+- Hobby-related expenses.
+If you belong to a country club, social club or fitness facility, your fees are not a deductible business expense.

 How to keep track of your expenses?